Maintaining Brain Health Image

 Sleep for brain health

 For some time now, a lack of sleep has been connected to poor memory.
 Studies have frequently associated adequate sleep with better memory performance.
-The brain doesn’t stop when we are asleep, it works on memory consolidation, making sense of the day’s activities, putting learning from the day into memory and processing short term memories to long terms memories.
+The brain doesn’t stop when we are asleep.
+It works on memory consolidation, making sense of the day’s activities, putting learning from the day into memory and processing short term memories to long terms memories.
 Sleep deprivation could therefore negatively impact memory and learning.

 If you do not sleep properly, you can lose the benefit of your days learning experiences and you will also not learn as well the next day.
 It is suggested that adults should have between seven and nine hours of sleep each night for optimal health and to perform at their cognitive best each day.